Selvam-DG/Machine_Learning_Techniques/Statsistics.md

 ### Hypothesis Testing:
 - We have to do statistically significant tests in such a way that independent variables do or don't influence the Dependent variables.
-- Null Hypothesis - Independent variables do not influence the dependent variable
+- Null Hypothesis - Independent variables do not influence the dependent variable (calculated test value is less than p-value(0.05))
 - Alternative Hypothesis - Independent variables influence the dependent variable

 -